 What to Expect When Your Child Is Being Tested for COVID-19

 The test requires a cotton swab that is inserted through the nose into the sinuses and swirled for 10 seconds.
 Your child will feel pressure in her nose.
 Her eyes may water, and she may get a slight bloody nose after the test.
-After the test is finished, pull your car ahead and out of the testing line and you will be able to comfort your child.
-You can stay in your parked car for as long as you need.
 Our testing team will do everything it can to make the test less scary.
 We may ask if your child prefers one nostril over the other.
 We may suggest your child sit on her hands to keep from helping.
 We may even ask if she would like to help count during the test.

 Do Children in Our Area Need to Be Tested at Cincinnati Children’s or Can We Go to Another Testing Location?